International (F-1) Students

-- paper TOEFL (Test of English as a Foreign Language) score of 500; or
+- paper TOEFL score of 500 (Test of English as a Foreign Language); or

-- MELAB score of 69 (Michigan English Language Assessment Battery); or
+- IELTS Academic score of 6+ (The International English Language Testing System); or

 Proficiency test cannot be more than two (2) years old.
 Test scores must be officially reported (mailed directly to HFC from the testing agency).
-NOTE: Students who submit test results for the TOEFL, MELAB, IELTS, or Duolingo must also take an English placement test to determine proper course placement.
-Regardless of any proficiency test, all applicants must take our placement test upon arrival and abide by the results.
+NOTE: Regardless of any proficiency test, all applicants (including those who submit English proficiency test scores for admission) must take our HFC English placement test upon arrival and abide by the results.